Sector Development Archives - ISO-BEA

 • Encourage environmental responsibility and sustainable production practices in development, production and distribution of their projects.

-Please refer to Page 6 and 7 of the General Funding Guidelines for further details.
+Please refer to the General Funding Guidelines for further details.

 ISO staff will internally assess each application in line with the program focus and the assessment criteria as follows: